entando/entando-docs/vuepress/docs/tutorials/customize-the-platform/change-default-datasources-and-connections/tutorials/how-to-configure-custom-datasource.md

-# Tutuorial: how to configure custom datasources and connections for Entando Apps on EAP and Wildfly
+# Tutorial: how to configure custom datasources and connections for Entando Apps on EAP and Wildfly

 ## Purpose